siraat-fitness-academy/siraat-nasm-cpt/01-personal-training-essentials/01-fitness-universe.md

 Understanding these essential terms will give you the power to **decode health risks** and guide lives toward balance and vitality.

+📏 **BMI (Body Mass Index)** → A simple calculation using height and weight that indicates whether a person is underweight, normal, overweight, or obese.

 ---

 ## ⚖️ **Obesity**